Nick Baumgartner: Snowboarding

 Baumgartner placed first in multiple competitions in 2004; he had competed at the SNX at the USASA Nationals and first, at the US Extreme Boardfest.
 While at the US SBX Championships in 2007, he had placed first at the event in Tamarack Resort, Idaho.
 Then he went to the World Cup finals where Baumgartner had been moved down to take the second place title.
 Then he had been moved down again while competing at the Copper Mountain Revolution Tour, where he placed third.

+Baumgartner's first World Cup victory was in Lake Placid, New York in the snowboard cross event in 2008.
 He won a bronze medal in the snowboard cross event at the FIS Snowboarding World Championships 2009 in Gangwon.

-Baumgartner's first World Cup victory was in Lake Placid, New York in the snowboard cross event in 2008.
-In 2009 he earned a bronze medal for the World Champion competition season with five Top 10 finishes and two podium finishes.
-He also won the World Cup in March 2011.
+Also in 2009, he earned a bronze medal for the World Champion competition season with five Top 10 finishes and two podium finishes.
+He won the World Cup in March 2011.

 He was announced on January 26, 2010, as a member of the United States team for the 2010 Winter Olympics.
 He competed and did not medal, finishing 20th.

 On January 17, 2011, after not being chosen to attend the World Championship competition, Baumgartner went to train at Copper Mountain, where he was in an accident that broke his collar bone.
 He needed surgery the next day.
 In 2011 Baumgartner broke Nate Holland's winning streak and his seven-try losing streak.
 He had done so with fifteen screws and a plate in his neck.
 After he had won, he grabbed his son Landon and said, "To see the look on his face, to have your boy proud of you, there’s nothing better."
 On January 30, 2011, Baumgartner won the gold medal at the Winter X Games XV in Aspen, Colorado.